milavdabgar/4343203---Java/artifact-prompt.md

 4. Solution Structural Elements
    1. Give utmost importance to diagrams and tables. whenever a part of answer can be explained using diagrams and tables, use them instead of text.
    2. After diagrams and tables use Bullet points instead of paragraphs
-   3. Each bulllet point should have Bold keywords, that helps students meorize which keywords are key in this particular answer.
+   3. Each bullet point should have Bold keywords, that helps students memorize which keywords are key in this particular answer.
    4. Create memorable mnemonics to help students recall the answer
    5. Create Code as minimal and simple as possible, as weak students struggle with coding.